nRFCloud/application-protocols/README.md

 ## Custom Schemas

 Messages that do not conform to the schemas are still processed and stored.
-However, it is not guarenteed that nRF Cloud will display your data on a card.
+However, it is not guaranteed that nRF Cloud will display your data on a card.
 Instead you will have to view the data using the terminal card.